HaoKang-Timmy/finetune/README.md

 ### cos similarity of bias

 ![image-20211125200847772](./pic/image-20211125200847772.png)
+It shows that ony classifier bias of training from scratch is similar to fintune model parameters.

 However I still need a technique to analyse weight(tensors), it is to be done.